codingvc/codingvc/_posts/2017-09-06-behind-the-scenes-at-a-vc-fund-part-3-fund-structure-fundraising-investor-relations-and-faqs.markdown

 <a name="opportunistic"></a>**Q: How frequently do VCs stick to their investing theses vs. investing opportunistically?**<br>
 **A**: Not every VC has an investing thesis -- some invest opportunistically in any startup that they like.
 For the ones that have a thesis, most investments will fall into that thesis.
 The reason for this is perception.
 Let's say a fund's thesis is that SaaS companies are the most promising startup category, and half of the fund's investments are SaaS companies while half are not.
-If all of the best investments over time turn out to be non-SaaS, future LPs will question the fund managers' judgment.
+If all of the fund's best investments over time turn out to be non-SaaS, future LPs will question the fund managers' judgment.

 That said, if a fund meets the next Facebook, they won't want to pass on it just because it's out-of-thesis.
 Putting all of this together, most investors will stick to their thesis "most" of the time (i.e. 75%-100%).